-extracts the right-hand side, f_lhs
+f_rhs extracts the right-hand side, f_lhs extracts the left-hand

-extracts the environment in which the formula was defined.
+side, and f_env extracts the environment in which the formula was defined.

-All functions throw an error if f
+All functions throw an error if f is not a formula.

 Value

-return language objects (i.e. atomic
+f_rhs and f_lhs return language objects (i.e. atomic

-vectors of length 1, a name, or a call). f_env
+vectors of length 1, a name, or a call). f_env returns an

 environment.